 I thought that perhaps it could be.
 That would solve a few of our problems in any case.
 It’s a considerable mental leap to be making with a highly complex and unfamiliar spell, but Pettigrew is a lot cleverer than anyone was ever willing to give him credit for being.
 Unfortunately, now that we’ve been there, we also know that the house was not destroyed.
 The explosion only blew out a wall on the upper story.
 The house was still mostly habitable and could have been repaired.

-At this point we still simply do not know why the house was damaged.
+At this point we also still do not know why the house was damaged in the first place.
 A “rebounding” AK would not do it.
 The “rebounding” AK (although I flatly disbelieve that that spell was actually an AK) hit Tom and destroyed him.

 Well, let’s start over.
-We’ve seen that AK causes damage to inanimate objects, but from what we’ve seen it do, it wouldn’t wreck a house.
-It might put a hole in it somewhere.
+We’ve seen that AK causes damage to inanimate objects, but from what we’ve seen it do, it doesen’t cause explosions, and it wouldn’t wreck a house.
+Although it might put a hole in it somewhere.
 There was a hole in the Potter’s house, but a rebounding spell would only do that if it found no other target.
 And it did find a target.
 Two of them, in fact.

 It has also never been established that AK is the kind of a spell which bounces when it meets an inanimate object, let alone a living target.
 We have seen it damage inanimate objects.
 But not bounce off them.
 Admittedly, rebounding spells do appear to do damage in excess of their original intent, but to propose that the spell bounced from Harry, to Tom, and then to the exterior wall of the room, growing more powerful at each rebound simply does not fit anything we have seen nor anything we have been told.
 And why should it have rebounded from Tom in any case?